leximari/post/Readme.md

 ## License

-Post is available under the BSD license.
+Post is available under the Lesser General Public license.

 ## What Is Post?